carandp/ICPC/README.md

 ## 📌 Motivation

-> *""*
+> *"DET-BEDSTE-ER-IKKE-FOR-GODT"*

 This repository keeps me accountable and motivated on my competitive programming journey.